ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 **Stata files**

-- The data consist of disease extent for several diseases in various countries (more information can be found at http://www.cid.harvard.edu/ciddata/geog/readme_disarea.html).
+- The data consist of disease extent for several diseases in various countries (more information can be [found](http://www.cid.harvard.edu/ciddata/geog/readme_disarea.html).

 ```python
 # Import pandas